POST MAY CONTAIN AFFILIATE LINKS- READ DISCLOSURE FOR INFO.

-Good cancer centers attract many international patients and employs interpreters from many countries.
+Good cancer centers attract many international patients and employ interpreters from many countries.
 As I sat waiting for my counselor, I listened in on a husband and wife from Mexico in a nearby cubicle checking in.
 It was a preview of my session

 “Will you be using insurance or paying for treatment by yourself?”
 Pause for translation “¿Va a usar su seguro o pagar por el tratamiento usted mismo?”
-Pause for answer and on and on.
+Pause for the answer and on and on.
 I was immediately grateful that I could talk and listen directly to the people that were going to hold my life in their hands.

 My session was the same, only without the long pauses.
 After endless questions, signatures, and more copies added to the bag of stuff I was lugging around, I was sent off to the first of three procedures to confirm I still had cancer and belonged here.

 It’s official when you get an ID bracelet

 The administration desk and waiting room were full when I returned after from the business office.
 A cancer waiting room is like the world in a snapshot.
 Patients and family or friends speaking different languages.
 Different ethnicity and races.
 Urban and rural.
 Young and old.
 A cancer diagnosis connects you with a giant human family!